gregofgreg5/magick-ink2020/story-so-far/wdh-2021-01-06-campaign-note.md

 * A wooden flying machine has wings that flap when it
 * becomes airborne.
 * A miniature model of a mechanical dragon turtle miniature submersible has a brass plate affixed to its pedestal that reads, "Big Belchy.
 Sank in Deepwater Harbor on the Day of Wonders in 1363 DR." **Ursula found the submersible fascinating.
 Turns out that the submersible was real and really did sink.**
-* A functional "waking helmet" equipped with small,
-* articulated metal arms and hands that gently slap the
-* wearer if he or she falls asleep.
+* A functional "waking helmet" equipped with small, articulated metal arms and hands that gently slap the wearer if he or she falls asleep.
 * A miniature model of a red submarine shaped like a manta ray has a brass plate affixed to its pedestal that reads, "The Scarlet Marpenoth.
 Lantanese submersible.
-Launched in 1489 DR." **Like *Big Belchy* the Scarlet Marpenoth is real, it launched and has changed hands several times.
-The temple doesn't *exactly* know who owns it now**.
+Launched in 1489 DR." **Like *Big Belchy*, *the Scarlet Marpenoth* is real, it was launched and has changed hands several times.
+The temple doesn't exactly know who owns it now.**

 ## Nim's Lair